GiusyeAnastasia/project-site/index.md

+---
+layout: default
+title: .[MICHELANGELO BUONARROTI]
----"MICHELANGELO BUONARROTI" between Rome and Florence
+description: [between Rome and Florence.]
-layout: Default .
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.